Melonbun233/img2char/README.md

 <I> : whether inverse the color.
 ```
 ##Example
-Following are two outputs from heart.jpg under test/ folder with width 20 and 50 respectively.
+Following are two outputs from a heart image with width 20 and 50 respectively.
-**Note**: For better visual effect, try view test/heart-20.html using a browser.
+**Note**: For better visual effect, try view output html files using a browser.
 20-width
 ```
     @%%%    %%%%